 In the new Cabinet, however, there were still to be found Catholics belonging to the same associations of which Ruiz Jiménez and Martín Artajo were members.
-Among the others was the present Minister of Foreign Affairs, Fernando María Castiella, until then Ambassador to the Holy See, in which post he was succeeded by Francisco Gómez de Llano, also a member of the A.C.N.P. and formerly Minister of Finance.
-The government also included some men formed in other Catholic organizations; as economic expert, for instance, Alberto Ullastres, a Professor of the University of Madrid and a member of Opus Dei, who, together with Mariano Navarro, the Minister of Finance, is behind the present plan for stabilizing the Spanish economy.
+Among the others was the present Minister of Foreign Affairs, Fernando Maria Castiella, until then Ambassador to the Holy See, in which post he was succeeded by Francisco Gómez de Llano, also a member of the A.C.N.P. and formerly Minister of Finance.
+The government also included some men formed in other Catholic organizations; for instance, economic expert Alberto Ullastres, a professor of the University of Madrid and a member of Opus Dei, who, together with Mariano Navarro, the Minister of Finance, is behind the present plan for stabilizing the Spanish economy.